rayfrankenstein/AITOW/README.md

 Somehow, this one person always managed hit their estimates spot-on, every time.
 This was a model employee.

 Depending on the company and your management, and how well you can BS, you can simply walk into Mordor whenever you feel like it."--Falkon1313, [Estimation isn't for everyone](https://news.ycombinator.com/item?id=36338941)

----
-"I was a master at waterfall.
-Few people are able to visualize the end product.
-I was and I was good at communicating what it was going to be.
-Everyone has been doing some bastardized version of agile for the last ~20 years and they are late, disorganized and make crappy software.
-The agile gurus are always incompetent doofuses.
-I think agile could work, but I’ve never seen it in real life."--workinBuffalo, ["Agile is a disaster" says Tom Gilb, the Gradaddy of Agile.
-What do you think](https://www.reddit.com/r/programming/comments/x3povm/agile_is_a_disaster_says_tom_gilb_the_grandaddy/)